dowebanalytics/activecampaign-ss-tag/README.md

 The tag also allows for custom field settings.
 To set a field, enter the custom field code as indicated in ActiveCampaign (e.g. %CUSTOM_FIELD%).

 If the email passed to the tag already exists in ActiveCampaign, the contact will be updated.
 Otherwise, a new contact will be added.

+<b>The phone number must be formatted according to the E.164 standard</b>